10sr/pac-cyg/README.md

 =======

 A command-line installer for Cygwin which cooperates with Cygwin Setup and uses the same repository.
-The syntax is similar to `pacman` of Arch Linux.
+The options are similar to `pacman` of Arch Linux.

 Basic Usage Examples